 Sherman describes the annex as the "hip cousin" to the headquarters.
 Instead of the bright and neutral shades that have come to be expected with the brand, Float Studio opted to use a palette centered on brown, black, and gray.
 "We stripped away traditional detailing, focused on cleaner lines, and used earthy textures in paint treatments and materials," Sherman notes.

-But just as it needed to be stylish, it also had to be a functional workspace for testing, production, and storage.
-The team took time to maximize the space of the annex, ensuring it had room to include a video test kitchen, four aisles of product, tall work counters, and an editing suite.
+But just as the annex needed to be stylish, it also had to be a functional workspace for testing, production, and storage.
+The team took time to maximize the space, ensuring that it had room to include a video test kitchen, four aisles of product, tall work counters, and an editing suite.

-Aside from what can be seen on camera, the behind-the-scenes details incorporate a packing station, video equipment storage, and individual closets.
-It's all part of the "simple, flexible design" Stubbs describes Food52 leans toward.
+And aside from what can be seen on camera, the behind-the-scenes details incorporate a packing station, video equipment storage, and individual closets.
+It's all part of the "simple, flexible design" that Stubbs says Food52 leans toward.

 "The open shelves on the back wall echo the shelving we've had in all of our kitchens," she notes.
 "These allow you to create vignettes with your dishes and cookware, plants, and objects—and we fully embrace this ability to change up the look."